 Like many summer residents of northern climes, the Kirtland’s warbler—North America’s rarest songbird—prefers to spend the winter far, far away from the ice and snow of the northern United States.
-Less than the size of a tennis ball, it flies 3,000 miles a year round trip to reach its preferred winter haven in the Caribbean and then returns every spring to the Michigan pine forests to mate.
+Smaller than a tennis ball, it flies 3,000 miles a year round trip to reach its preferred winter haven in the Caribbean and then returns every spring to the Michigan pine forests to mate.

-No one really knows how long Kirtland’s have been migrating from their breeding grounds to winter nesting grounds scattered among the islands of The Bahamas.
-For one thing, the bird wasn’t even described by science until 1851 when the first one was documented in Ohio.
-It wasn’t until 1879 that the first Kirtland’s was documented in The Bahamas on Andros Island.
-Add to that the Kirtland’s notorious elusiveness and you have a warbler destined to be a highlight on any birder’s life list.
+No one knows for sure how long the Kirtland’s warbler has been migrating from its breeding grounds to winter nesting grounds scattered among the islands of The Bahamas.
+The bird wasn’t even described by scientists until 1851 when the first individual was documented in Ohio.
+It wasn’t until 1879 that the a Kirtland’s was documented in The Bahamas on Andros Island.
+The Kirtland’s is notoriously elusive and birdwatchers take great delight in just being lucky enough to hear its song.

-For decades after the first Kirtland’s sighting, scientists spent countless hours searching The Bahamas for the bird’s winter nesting grounds.
-More often than not, their efforts went unrewarded.
-Sometimes hundreds of hours of careful canvassing of Andros Island, Hawksbill Cay, Eleuthera and other islands of the 625-mile long archipelago would, at best, yield maybe one or two sightings.
+For decades after the first Kirtland’s sighting, scientists spent countless hours searching The Bahamas for the endangered bird’s winter nesting grounds.
+More often than not, their efforts were in vain.
+Sometimes hundreds of hours of careful canvassing of Andros Island, Hawksbill Cay, Eleuthera and other islands of the 625-mile long archipelago would, at best, yield one or two sightings.

-Unless, of course, you happened to be with Conservancy scientist Leno Davis last February.
+Unless, of course, you happen to go birdwatching with Conservancy scientists.

-In the week between February 27 and March 3, Leno Davis achieved a birding triumph.
-He recorded three separate sightings of Kirtland’s warblers – two of them on the same day – and even managed to get a good 20 seconds of video of the bird flitting among the branches of a low shrub called Strumpfia maritima on Hawksbill Cay in Exuma Cays Land and Sea State Park, the oldest park in The Bahamas.
+Over the course of a few spring days several years ago, former Conservancy scientist Leno Davis achieved a birding triumph.
+He recorded three separate sightings of Kirtland’s warblers and even managed to get a good 20 seconds of video of the bird flitting among the branches of a shrub on Hawksbill Cay in Exuma Cays Land and Sea State Park, the oldest park in The Bahamas.

 “I feel The Bahamas is on the verge of a scientific renaissance,” notes Davis, a native Bahamian.
 “For me, participating in the Kirtland Warbler’s Training Program was the springboard that led me to my advanced degrees, and brought me back home to work in The Bahamas.
 I feel more projects like this are needed to continue to encourage Bahamians toward environmental science careers and actually provide them with some of the skills they will need to succeed in the field.”

-The continuing success of Kirtland's warbler monitoring owes much of its success to the partners that support it, including the International Program of the U.S. Forest Service, the International Institute of Tropical Forestry of the U.S. Forest Service and the Bahamas National Trust.
-The U.S. Forest Service provides critical scientific expertise as well as much of the funding for the Kirtland's Warbler Research and Training Project, and the Bahamas National Trust has recruited students—including Leno Davis—for the project.July 05, 2011
+Kirtland's warbler monitoring owes much of its success to the partners that support it, including the International Program of the U.S. Forest Service, the International Institute of Tropical Forestry of the U.S. Forest Service and the Bahamas National Trust.
+The U.S. Forest Service provides critical scientific expertise as well as much of the funding for the Kirtland's Warbler Research and Training Project.